MFHD Policies & Procedures

 7. Use 852 second indicator 0 for single part monographs; use 852 second indicator 1 for serials and multiparts

-11. Use $k for authorized text notes like Folio.
-Use ONLY authorized notes listed at:
+11. Use ‡k for authorized text notes like Folio.
+Use ONLY authorized notes listed at Authorized ‡k Stamps:

 Staff should consult with local supervisor re specific unit policy.

-16. Use $x for staff notes (these do not display in the OPAC).
-Only Cataloging & Acquisitions staff are authorized to enter staff notes in $x.
-List of staff notes at:
+15. Use ‡x for staff notes (these do not display in the OPAC).
+Only Cataloging & Acquisitions staff are authorized to enter staff notes in ‡x.
+List of staff notes at Staff Notes.

-17. Use $z for OPAC notes.
-"Exploding note codes" should NOT be used in Voyager; consult the exploding note chart and copy the appropriate text into 852 $z.
-Only Cataloging & Acquisitions staff are authorized to enter OPAC notes in $z.
-List of public notes at:
+16. Use ‡z for OPAC notes.
+"Exploding note codes" should NOT be used in Voyager.
+Only Cataloging & Acquisitions staff are authorized to enter OPAC notes in ‡z.

-19. Copying call number from MARC 050.
+18. Copying call number from MARC 050.
 Workstation Preference must have Library of Congress selected in Hierarchy.
-In MFHD, hold down crtl key and press n
+In MFHD, hold down crtl key and press n.

 DO NOT USE SHIFT REVERSE SLASH to enter the delimiter symbol (this was how NOTIS entered the delimiter).
 Entering the old NOTIS delimiter symbol will affect call number indexing adversely.

 20. F2 function key will display the indicator value or delimiter options available; clicking will paste the value or function at the cursor position.